If you live or dialyze in the following counties,

 SUPPORTIVE SERVICES AND RESOURCES

-Transportation ProgramProviding financial aid to pay for safe, reliable, and affordable transportation to and from dialysis or transplant appointments.
-The maximum reimbursement is $50.00/month, paid bi-monthly.
-In emergency situations bus passes and cab vouchers are issues to patients.
-Priority is given to individuals who travel long distances.
-Access Transportation Program application.
+We provide financial aid to pay for safe, reliable, and affordable transportation to and from dialysis or transplant appointments.
+In emergency situations, bus passes and cab vouchers are issued to patients.

 GUIDELINES AND CRITERIA FOR MEDICATION, TRANSPORTATION AND EMERGENCY PROGRAMS